The Insurance Crisis

 A co-op is community-owned the way a credit union is community-owned.
 Members have a vote.
 The board answers to the people it serves, not to investors looking for quarterly returns.
 When the factory does well, the community does well.

 This isn’t some radical experiment.
-Your grandparents’ generation built rural electric co-ops because the power companies wouldn’t run lines to their farms.
+Our grandparents’ generation built rural electric co-ops because the power companies wouldn’t run lines to their farms.
 Same principle, different problem.
 The market won’t build housing that lasts for people in rural Florida.
 So we build it ourselves.

 Built Here, by Us, for Us